Marketing to Doctors, Part 4: Lead Generation

 Organic Search

-A lot of people think about organic search as a totally separate issue from all the paid platforms that we’re discussing elsewhere in this article but in my mind, it’s just another platform… albeit an unusually powerful (and occasionally moody) one.
-Likewise, a lot of folks regard SEO as a sort of voodoo magic that requires secret rituals and sacrifices in order to get to the front page of results.
+A lot of people think of organic search as a totally separate issue from the paid platforms we’re discussing elsewhere in this article, but in my mind, it’s just another platform… albeit an unusually powerful (and occasionally moody) one.
+Likewise, many folks regard SEO as a kind of voodoo magic that requires secret rituals and sacrifices to get to the front page of results.
 The reality is much more prosaic:

 Is it really that simple?
 For the most part, it is.